ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 There are also potential routes to providing light client data over the [gossip network](https://www.ethportal.net/).
 This is advantageous because the gossip network could support a network of light nodes without requiring full nodes to serve requests.

 Ethereum does not support a large population of light nodes yet, but light node support is an area expected to develop rapidly in the near future.
-In particular, clients like [Nimbus](https://nimbus.team/), [Helios](https://github.com/a16z/helios) and [LodeStar](https://lodestar.chainsafe.io/) are paving the way at the time of writing.
+In particular, clients like [Nimbus](https://nimbus.team/), [Helios](https://github.com/a16z/helios), and [LodeStar](https://lodestar.chainsafe.io/) are currently heavily focused on light nodes.

 ### Archive node {#archive-node}